Marquette University Student Media: Staff

-For a list of past directors, see the individual outlet pages.

 Location

 The Marquette Wire is based on the second floor of Johnston Hall, home of the Diederich College of Communication.
 The college received a $3.5 million donation in 2014, which was ultimately used to build a new student media center.
 The Wire is now housed in that new center, which included an updated newsroom, a new radio booth, a new control room for the television station, improved offices, and a virtual reality green screen studio with a state-of-the art robotic camera and software for television broadcasts.

 The Marquette Wire was originally housed in the basement of Johnston Hall, where the newsroom, radio booth, and some offices were located.

 Convergence

 In 2006, the college began executing plans to converge all outlets of Student Media into a single location, instead of being spread all over the building.
 The basement of Johnston Hall was chosen as the location, and was partially remodeled during the summer of 2008.

 When Dr. John Pauly, formerly Dean of the College of Communication, was promoted to the position of university provost in April 2008, convergence plans came to a halt.
 The broadcasting outlets of Marquette Student Media (MUTV and MUR) did not move to the basement of Johnston Hall as originally intended.
 However, other plans of convergence continued, namely the addition of two conference rooms, the relocation of an unused computer lab, and the relocation of the Student Media Business office.